2019 Pendleton Round-Up & Happy Canyon Hall of Fame Board

 Mary is currently employed as office administrator with Wilbur Ellis Company, Agribusiness division located in Adams, Oregon.
 Duties include purchasing, receiving and sales within the branch.

 Round-Up history runs deep starting with the early years of the rodeo.
 Mary’s grandfather, Jack French (J.P.
 French), was a judge of the bucking contests in the 1920s.
 Her great uncle, Morris Temple, was the founder of the Main Street Cowboys and was Mayor of Pendleton in 1953-54.
 Grandmother Ruth Porter Piquet was a princess of the Round-Up in 1933 & 1934.
 Mary was a Round-Up princess in 1989.
 Daughter Katy was a princess in 2014, and second daughter Betsy was a princess in 2017 and queen in 2018.
 Mary has been a volunteer with both Round-Up and HC, intermittently, through the past 30 years.

-This is Mary’s first year on the Hall of Fame Board.
+This is Mary’s second year on the Hall of Fame Board.

 Tanner Hawkins – Happy Canyon President

 Tanner represents the Happy Canyon Board at all of the Hall of Fame Board Meetings.
 He updates the Hall of Fame Board on what is going on with the Happy Canyon and ensures that the best interests of Happy Canyon are being followed at the Hall of Fame.